pushpraj60tomar-rgb/Facebook-QSG-final/README.md

 ---

 ## Create a Post Using a Computer (Web)
-This section explains how to create posts using the Facebook website on a Windows or Mac computer.
+This section describes how to create and publish Facebook posts using the Facebook website in a web browser on a desktop or laptop computer.

+This section covers how to:
+- Create a text-only post from a web browser.
+- Create a photo or video post by uploading media from your computer.
 ---

 ### Create a Text-Only Post on Web or Computer